-On the nose I get… (can you guess?)… Peat!
-Lots of peat.
-Big, earthy peat with tar, iodine and creosote, burning straw and char-grilled meat.
-There’s a waft of the coast with seaweed and salty air and some Vanilla and Cream notes as well.
+On the nose there’s… (wait for it)… Peat!
+Lots of it.
+Big, earthy Peat with Tar, Iodine and Creosote, burning Straw and Chargrilled meat.
+There’s a touch of the Coast also with Seaweed and Salty Air and some Vanilla and Cream notes as well.
 It’s really lovely stuff.
-It arrives on the palate with a burst of smoke, black pepper and salt.
-There’s creamy vanilla again and perhaps a subtle touch of lemon and lime.
-There’s wave after wave of that earthy, grassy peat smoke with touches of smokey bacon, barbecue sauce and paprika.
-I’ve tried a lot of peaty whisky and I can’t think of another dram where the peat does more.
-It seems to change constantly and just rolls on and on – even after it’s gone down the hatch.
+On the palate there’s a burst of Smoke, Black Pepper and Salt.
+There’s Creamy Vanilla and a touch of Lemon & Lime.
+Wave after wave Earthy, Grassy peat smoke with Smokey Bacon and Barbecue Sauce.
+I taste a lot of peaty whisky but I can’t think of one where the peat does more.
+It seems to evolve constantly and continues to smoulder long after it’s gone down the hatch.

 The Scores: About the scoring system

 Smell: 20 / 20.
 What a nose.
-The earthiness is a joy.
-I get the same notes in the Port Charlotte bottlings but this is another level.
+The earthiness of it is a joy.
 Excellent.

 Taste: 20 / 20.
-Massive amounts of peat but with bags of character and complexity.
-All thanks to those tall Bruichladdich stills.
+Massive peat but with bags of complexity.

 Value: 7 / 10.
 It’s a tough one this because Octomore certainly isn’t cheap coming in at around £95 a bottle but it seems ridiculous to say it isn’t good value for money when I’m enjoying it this much.

 Overall: 47 / 50.
 I like to focus on the affordable on this site and have a bottle price limit of £100.
 Octomore sits right at that upper level so it has to be something special to justify the price.
 Fortunately, it is.
 It’s very special indeed.
 Not an every day dram perhaps but if smoke is your thing you really need to try one of these.